 The EEOC is responsible for enforcing federal laws that prohibit discrimination against an employee or job applicant because of the person’s race, color, religion, sex (which includes gender identity and sexual orientation), national origin, and disability.
 It enforces these laws in many different work situations, including hiring, firing, promotions, harassment, wages, benefits, and training.

 Eligibility: Someone requesting an SOI does not need to have filed a formal charge of discrimination with the EEOC.
-However, they will need to describe their experience or information as it relates to an open or closed EEOC investigation/litigation and why they believed deferred action would help EEOC carry out its enforcement mission and goals.
+However, they will need to describe their experience or information as it relates to an open or closed EEOC investigation/litigation and why they believed deferred action would help EEOC carry out its enforcement mission and priorities.

 How to Submit a Request: Requesters or their representatives should look up the EEOC Field Office that is nearest to them on the EEOC website and identify the District Director and Regional Attorney of the applicable field office.
 The requestor or advocate must email the request to both the District Director and Regional Attorney by inserting their first and last name into the following email format: firstname.lastname@eeoc.gov.